TotallyInformation/node-red-contrib-uibuilder/docs/socket-js.md

 For this reason, you can use this middleware to assist with authentication and/or authorisation. **As long as you remember that it is only called on the first connection** which means that you cannot use it to monitor for session timeouts.

+This middleware has access to the `socket` object.
+The client adds the client ID (set by uibuilder on initial HTTP connection from client) to `socket.handshake.auth.clientId`

 ### Client message Middleware - `sioUse.js`

 This middleware runs on the server every time a message from a client is sent.